George Mashour: Career

-Mashour has served in numerous academic leadership positions at the University of Michigan Medical School, including: (1) Founding Director, Center for Consciousness Science; (2) Associate Dean, Clinical and Translational Research; (3) Executive Director, Michigan Institute for Clinical Health Research; (4) Chair, Department of Anesthesiology; (5) Founding Director, Michigan Psychedelic Center; (6) Senior Associate Dean, Faculty and Faculty Development; and (7) Interim Executive Vice Dean, Academic Affairs.
+Mashour is currently Vice Dean for Faculty and has served in numerous other academic leadership positions at the University of Michigan Medical School, including: (1) Founding Director, Center for Consciousness Science; (2) Associate Dean, Clinical and Translational Research; (3) Executive Director, Michigan Institute for Clinical Health Research; (4) Chair, Department of Anesthesiology; (5) Founding Director, Michigan Psychedelic Center; (6) Senior Associate Dean, Faculty and Faculty Development; and (7) Interim Executive Vice Dean, Academic Affairs.
 Nationally, he is a past president of the Association of University Anesthesiologists, past president of the Society for Neuroscience in Anesthesiology and Critical Care, and former board member of the International Anesthesia Research Society, Foundation for Anesthesia Education and Research, and Association for Clinical and Translational Science.
 Mashour has served on NIH study sections and on the NIH Steering Committee for the Clinical and Translational Science Awards program.